 This is the problem we are often faced with in life: comparisons.

-“How much time he gains who does not look to see what his neighbour says or does or thinks, but only at what he does himself, to make it just and holy.” -Marcus Aurelius
+“How much time he gains who does not look to see what his neighbor says or does or thinks, but only at what he does himself, to make it just and holy.” — Marcus Aurelius

-I am the queen of comparing myself to others, as much as I try not to do it, and it has robbed me of my own happiness and of the ability to enjoy my own success.
+I am the queen of comparing myself with others, as much as I try not to, and it has robbed me of my own happiness and of the ability to enjoy my own success.

 The biggest comparison pit I have wallowed in for the last seven years is financial.
 This is especially true after being laid off in 2008 and struggling as a freelancer.

-At first I tried to keep up with the Joneses (aka all of my friends – many of whom are aerospace engineers).
-We were going out to dinners on a whim, taking beach volleyball classes, attending concerts, and going on trips.
+At first, I tried to keep up with the Joneses (aka all of my friends — many of whom are aerospace engineers).
+We were going out to dinner on a whim, taking beach volleyball classes, attending concerts, and going on trips.

 After a couple of years living like this, my immediate savings were gone and I was living paycheck to paycheck.
 I was getting close to having to dip into retirement savings to pay my rent and bills.

 So I became that friend who said “no,” spending evenings in yoga pants and watching Netflix.